Brnmrt/Brnmrt/README.md

 ## 👨‍💻 About Me

 - 🎓 Recently completed my **Bachelor’s in Computer Science & Software Engineering** at ISEC
-- 🔭 Looking for opportunities in **software engineering & web development**
+- 🔭 Actively seeking opportunities in **software engineering & web development**
-- 📚 Currently learning: **Artificial Intelligence, Financial Literacy & Entrepreneurship**
+- 📚 Currently expanding skills in **Artificial Intelligence, Financial Literacy & Entrepreneurship**
-- 💡 Passionate about creating **useful, scalable solutions** for small businesses
+- 💡 Passionate about **developing practical, business-oriented solutions** that have real-world impact
-- ⚡ In my free time: experimenting with new technologies, improving coding skills, and working on side projects
+- ⚡ Outside of coding: experimenting with new tech stacks, sharpening problem-solving skills, and working on side projects

 ---